noahgrant/resourcerer/README.md

     })(UserTodos)
     ```

-    There is one caveat, though&mdash;function components should not be wrapped in `React.memo` if you intend to listen on a resource via the `listen: true` option.
+    There is one caveat, though&mdash;function components should not be wrapped in `React.memo` or they won't be updated when the resource updates.

 * Can `resourcerer` do anything other than `GET` requests?